brummett/JewelToy/ReadMe.txt

 • Created git branch classic_opengl with the most recent version of the app that worked on old machines but not on M1 Air.
 • Created git branch appkit that removes OpenGL and just draws using AppKit == Cocoa
 • Set git Master to point to appkit.

+7/22/2023
+Also fixed slow running code searching folders for background images.
+It was so slow,  you'd think the program had crashed.
+If you do a:

+git pull

+git checkout master ;# gives you the Appkit version git checkout classic_opengl  ;# gives you the OpenGL version

+Both should work on your Mac.
+If either doesn't, please let me know.